 Returning to the subject of the increased fragility of our financial system, the first time a financial company was unambiguously rescued because it was "too-big-to-fail" was in 1984 when the seventh largest bank in the U.S. - Continental Illinois - went belly up.
-That was the first time the federal government explicitly intervened to protect deposits greater than the insurance ceiling (then, as until 2008, set at U.S.\$100,0006).
+That was the first time the federal government explicitly intervened to protect deposits greater than the insurance ceiling (then, as until 2008, set at U.S.\$100,000°).
 It did so owing to the concern that if such a large bank reneged on its depository obligations it would create systemic risks.
 At the time that it was rescued, Continental Illinois' assets represented scarcely more than 1% of GDP, an amount roughly equal to one-tenth (!) of the size of our largest banks today.
-When Franklin National Bank had failed in 1974, its assets represented less than 1⁄4% of GDP.
-That is pretty small considering that at that time there were only 19 larger banks in the U.S.!7 by operators who used government-insured deposits to make large bets on risky real estate loans.
+When Franklin National Bank had failed in 1974, its assets represented less than 14% of GDP.
+That is pretty small considering that at that time there were only 19 larger banks in the U.S.!

+During the late 1980s and early 1990s, roughly half of the Savings and Loan Industry went out of business - a direct consequence of points #4 and #7 above.
+Although there never was a sense that this threatened our financial system, the collapse required a massive taxpayer bailout when the Government had to take on the impaired assets left behind by operators who used government-insured deposits to make large bets on risky real estate loans.
 According to authors Timothy Curry and Lynn Shibut, those costs totaled U.S.\$124 billion - or the equivalent of about U.S.\$190 billion when expressed in 2010 dollars.
 In the end, the direct cost to the taxpayer (adjusted for inflation) of the 2008ff. bailout will probably not be much different from the S&L bailout.
 However, there was no panic (nothing close to panic) as the S&L crisis played itself out because there were no credit default swaps to (a) augment the size of the bets being made and (b) create hidden (and, therefore, terrifying) interlocking exposures.